 Rose Parade Behind the Scenes—Take your tots to get an up close and personal look at the floats that will be featured in the parade in the morning as they get their finishing touches.
 Watch in wonder and awe as flowers, fruit, seeds, bark and grasses are expertly applied to the floats.
-The only location open today is the Rose Palace as all other floats have moved into position.
 Kids 5 and under are free.
 The Rose Palace, 835 S. Raymond Ave., Pasadena.
 Event details.

 Kidspace Balloon Drop—For kids that still enjoying an afternoon nap, ring in the ‘Noon’ year with live music, streamers and baby bubbly (a.k.a. sparkling cider).
 This Kidspace tradition features a countdown and festive balloon drop at high noon and a performance by Clint Perry and the Boohoo Crew.
 Partygoers are encouraged to arrive early to make their own party hats and noisemakers. $11 per person, open until 3 p.m.
 Kidspace Children’s Museum, 480 North Arroyo Blvd., Pasadena.
 Event details.